 Herbs and spices have a wide range of bioactive compounds.
 Many herbs and spices are antioxidants.
-Several of them lower cholesterol, are anti-clotting, reduce blood pressure, fight against cancer, help with arthritic pain, and help prevent cognitive decline.
+Several of them lower cholesterol, are anti-clotting, reduce blood pressure, help with arthritic pain, and help prevent cognitive decline.
 Superfood herbs and spices include turmeric and garlic (7).

 Dried fruits and berries

 Dried fruits and berries have high antioxidant activity.
 Recent research shows that they are actually low in concerning toxic metals and mycotoxins, such as cadmium, nickel, and lead.
 Examples of superfoods in this category are blueberries and dried goji berries (8).

 Roots, grasses, and vegetables are often helpful with metabolic syndrome.
 They improve fat metabolism, lower cholesterol, and often improve liver and cardiovascular health.
 Examples of superfoods in this category include baobab and maca root (9).
 Tip: if you ferment these types of foods, then you can get an extra benefit from the probiotics!

 It is crucial to have a balanced diet of nutrient-dense, whole foods.
 It’s also important to make sure your diet is diverse in order to ensure that you are getting all the necessary nutrients.
 When it comes to brain health, the ones listed below are the best superfoods for brain performance.
 Boost your brain performance with these superfoods.

 Lion’s mane is a mushroom.
 It is neuroprotective and helps to improve recognition memory (10).

 Ginkgo Biloba is a tree that contains phytochemicals.
 These are what allow Ginkgo Biloba to increase your mental energy (11).